 - Increased confidence through the accomplishment of challenging adventures

 - An invitation to participate in the prayer and life of the Catholic Church

 Our contract courses, like all COR courses, do not end when the trip is over.
 Every course is designed to be an experience that will teach and continue to change lives for years to come.
 Alumni are encouraged to stay in touch with the nationwide COR community and take advantage of resources that will allow them to continue to learn and grow.

-Our base rate for contracted courses is $100 per person per day.
+Our base rate for contracted courses is $125 per person per day, with discounted rates for Catholic organizations/groups.
 This rate will go up if the group is smaller than seven, or if the adventure requires more technical gear and additional guides.
 For example, backpacking is the most affordable adventure activity we offer, while horseback riding or skiing would be on the more expensive end of the spectrum.
 Climbing and water trips fall in-between.

 We can design trips for any age or group.
 We have worked with such organizations as FOCUS, White Heart, Saint John Institute, Adventure Mission Corps, Eagle Eye Ministries, and the Saint Joseph Abbey Seminary College.
 We have also worked with families, father-son groups, youth groups, and school groups of all ages.
 We look forward to expanding our offerings to many others, so let us know what you are looking for!

 Don’t want to come all the way to Wyoming to have an adventure?
 We can meet you at another course location to minimize travel and maximize your time in the outdoors!

 Designing Your Course